API Schema Documentation

 The system generates:

-1. API controller classes for each resource
+2. API controller classes for each resource (either from user-defined or default schemas)

-2. Index files for each group that exports all controllers
+3. Index files for each group that exports all controllers

 Special Features